currentslab/microframework-benchmark/README.md

 2. Text delivering : Hello World

 Locust will load test all frameworks for full 2 minutes.
-I will increase the concurrent users number untill the framework start having failed connection.
+The concurrent users number will incremental increase until the framework start having failed connection.
 To prevent os resource cap, resource limitation was set to 999999.

 ## Results